 - Work with Caltech students

 The following activities are a sample of prohibited activities.
-The list is not exhaustive and certain restrictions may apply, Check with the appropriate Division or Department to be sure the activity is allowed.
+The list is not exhaustive and certain restrictions may apply.

 - Operation of Caltech vehicles or heavy equipment